Sacrament Of Holy Orders

 Holy Orders is the sacrament through which the mission of Christ that was entrusted to the apostles continues to be exercised in the Church until the end of time.

 If you are contemplating a vocation to the priesthood, diaconate or religious life, please contact our Pastor, Fr.
-Frank or any of our deacons for guidance.
+Steve or our deacon for guidance.